osirixgrpc/osirixgrpc/docs/docfiles/plugin/getting_started.md

 1. __Server Configuration__ allows you to start and stop OsiriXgrpc servers.
 At lease one server must be active in clients to be able to communicate with OsiriX.
-2. __Script Management__ provides the list of client files currently registered by OsiriXgrpc, and includes information about where they are located and the location of executable to run the file.
+2. __Script Management__ provides the list of client files currently registered by OsiriXgrpc that can be run through the OsiriXgrpc menu bars.
+This includes the locations of the scripts and executable used to run them.
-3. __Task Console__
+3. __Task Console__ shows the currently running scripts and provides a location for all stdout and stderr messages to recorded.

 ## Installation
 1. Download the [latest release](404.html).
 2. Extract the downloaded archive.
 3. Drag the `osirixgrpc.osirixplugin` file to the OsiriX application you want to install to.
-4. Follow instructions for installation.
+4. Follow instructions for further installation.

+## Server Configuration
+OsiriXgrpc servers can be started and stopped using

 ## Script Management

+## Task Console

 > ___Note___: This is the long-winded way to do things.
 We _strongly_ recommend using the [pyosirix](404.html) library\
 > for day-to-day development unless you want to do things the long way.